Who maintains Pine Forecast

 How the forecast works

 Our crowd estimates come from a transparent, rule-based model.
-It blends a handful of planning signals: base seasonal demand, day of week, federal holidays, school breaks, trip-type pressure such as summer for parks or powder weeks for ski resorts, destination popularity, and seasonal road access.
-Every score is shown alongside the exact factors that produced it, so you can sanity-check the reasoning yourself.
+It blends a handful of planning signals: base seasonal demand, day of week, federal holidays, school breaks, trip-type pressure such as summer for parks or powder weeks for ski resorts, destination popularity, parking and access pressure, and timed-entry or permit systems where they apply.
+Every score is shown alongside the exact factors that produced it, and every park and resort page lists the destination-specific inputs we use.
+See how accurate this is for the full methodology.

 What Pine Forecast is not